marcoconti83/EasyTables/README.md

 # EasyTables

 EasyTables allows for an easy way of programmatically creating and setting up a `NSTableView` to display textual information backed by a collection of elements.
 It also allows for easy creation of contextual menus (right-click "pop-up" menu) and to easily react on selection, without using interface builder.
-The columns are also sortable by string comparison of the presented value.
+The columns are also sortable by string comparison on the displayed string.

 ## How to use
 It's as simple as defining the list of colums, what operations should appear in the contextual menu, and how to react to selection.